Unsold Auction Property

 Photo of an expensive house in Hampshire, England.

 Some unsold property at auction is due to the guide price simply being too high.
-The reserve price, which is the minimum acceptable price set by the seller, is not disclosed to the public.
 Photo © Des Blenkinsopp (cc-by-sa/2.0)

 The Lack Of A Property Pack